Cargo ship that destroyed Baltimore bridge towed to port

 Demolition experts used explosives last week to remove parts of the collapsed steel bridge trapping the Dali, which still has its 21-man crew onboard.

-Salvagers then drew out up to 1.25 million gallons (4.7 million liters) of water previously pumped into the Dali to stabilize it as ballast, before releasing its anchors and mooring lines.
+Salvagers then drew out up to 4.7 million liters of water previously pumped into the Dali to stabilize it as ballast, before releasing its anchors and mooring lines.